drvinceknight/pfm/_sources/building-tools/04-editor-and-cli/tutorial/main.md

 ```

 This is similar to using your file explorer to view the contents in a given
 directory.
-Similarly to the way we click on a directory in the file explorer we
+Similarly to the way you double click on a directory in the file explorer you
 can navigate to a directory in the command line.

-To do this we use the same command on both operating systems:
+To do this you use the same command on both operating systems:

 `````{tab-set}
 ````{tab-item} Windows